Celtic F.C.: McCann takeover and transition to plc

 In May 2012, Celtic were rated 37th in Brand Finance's annual valuation of the world's biggest football clubs.
 Celtic's brand was valued at $64 million (£40.7 million), $15 million more than the previous year.
 It was the first time a Scottish club had been ranked in the top 50.
 Matt Hannagan, Sports Brand Valuation Analyst at Brand Finance, said that Celtic were constrained by the amount of money they got from the SPL and that if they were in the Premiership then, due to their large fan base, they could be in the top 10 clubs in the world.
-Later that month David Low, the financial consultant who advised Fergus McCann on his takeover of Celtic in 1994, said that Celtic's "enterprise value" (how much it would cost to buy the club) was £52 million.